jjengelberts/eur-git/README.md

-# Git Tutorial - Eramus University Rotterdam
+# Git Tutorial - Erasmus University Rotterdam

 Welcome to the Git tutorial!
 This course is designed as a follow-up course for the ["Introduction to Git"](https://jjengelberts.github.io/eur-git-101), as presented during a lunch break session on October 31st 2018.
 Before continuing, please check the [slides of that course](https://github.com/jjengelberts/eur-git-101/blob/master/presentation/Introduction%20to%20Git.pdf).